 From 1966 onward, Pizarro made just 58 starts in his remaining nine major-league seasons, against 182 relief appearances.
 He bounced around with six different teams: Pittsburgh, Boston, Cleveland, Oakland, the Chicago Cubs, and Houston.
 He also returned to the minors for parts of 1970 – which included a 9-0 run for the Hawaii Islanders, then a California Angels farm club – 1971, and 1973.

 The 1971 season with the Cubs had noteworthy performances, though.
 Chicago called Pizarro up from Triple-A Tacoma in July and used him mainly as a starter (14 times in 16 outings).
 On August 1 at New York’s Shea Stadium, Pizarro went all the way and beat the Mets’ ace, Tom Seaver, 3-2.
 Four days later, he threw his other big-league one-hitter, blanking San Diego at Wrigley Field.
-On September 17, again at Shea, once more he bested Seaver, who was having his greatest season ever.
+On September 16, again at Shea, once more he bested Seaver, who was having his greatest season ever.
 The score was 1-0 – and Juan’s solo homer in the eighth inning accounted for the game’s only run.
+Only nine pitchers have achieved this feat since 1900, and just two since Pizarro: Bob Welch (1983) and Noah Syndergaard (2019).

 Pizarro didn’t do much for the Cubs in 1972.
 The following year – “admittedly ‘fat, lazy, and not giving a s*** at this point’”47 – he appeared just twice with Chicago before his contract was sold to Houston.
 After the Astros released Pizarro in April 1974, he went to Mexico, joining the Córdoba Cafeteros.
 In his first season south of the border, Terín was 13-6 with a brilliant ERA of 1.57, best in the league.
 He had 15 complete games in his 20 starts, with nine shutouts, including five in a row at one point.
 Both figures tied Mexican League records.
 At first it was thought that he had set a new mark with six straight blankings, but the league statistician pointed out that he had given up a run in relief.48